-This is your basic pay plus other permanent non-fluctuating items of your remuneration.
+This is your basic pay plus other permanent non-fluctuating items of your remuneration, plus any bonuses and non-permanent allowances, but only to the extent the Company has confirmed these additional items to be pensionable.
 Your contributions are based on pensionable salary.